fontforge/fontforge.github.io/en-US/downloads/mac.md

 1. [Download 2014-10 Release App (.zip)](https://github.com/fontforge/fontforge/releases/download/20141014/FontForge-Mac-2014-10-14.zip)
 2. Unzip it, move the `FontForge.app` file to `/Applications` - **do not move it anywhere else**
 3. Right Click (or hold the `Command` key and click once) and choose `Open` from the menu, and confirm you want to open the app
-4. You may seee a dialog box saying "Choose Application.
+4. You may see a dialog box saying "Choose Application.
 Where is X11?" with a sort of Finder window.
 Find XQuartz in `Applications/Utilities` and click OK
 4. Be patient while it runs a first-time setup process
 5. Next time, see it open fast and in the normal ways - double clicking it, drag it to the dock, using Launcher, Spotlight or Quicksilver...